 CT1 believes that SA6 should take the lead on this issue.
 SA6, please confirm.
 A statement from SA6 about the role of the administrator would be of value.

-CT1 comments from S6-201694

-3GPP SA6 is handling this issue.
-It remains open.

 SA6 response

 Part of the Plugtest question concerned the linkage between document templates created by the administrator and the UE specific configuration document, which is outside the scope of SA6.